isc-projects/bind9/doc/arm/reference.rst

    :short: Sets the frequency of automatic checks of the DNSSEC key repository.

-   When a zone is configured with ``dnssec-policy;``, its key repository must be checked periodically to see if the next step of a key rollover is due.
-The :any:`dnssec-loadkeys-interval` option sets the default interval of key repository checks, in minutes, in case the next key event cannot be calculated (for example because a DS record needs to be published).
+   When a zone is configured with ``dnssec-policy;``, its key repository must be checked periodically to see whether the next step of a key rollover is due.
+The :any:`dnssec-loadkeys-interval` option sets the default interval of key repository checks, in minutes, in case the next key event cannot be calculated (e.g. because a DS record needs to be published).

    The default is ``60`` (1 hour), the minimum is ``1`` (1 minute), and